yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-1---adjusting-your-jpa-domain-model-to-the-xap-jpa-implementation.markdown

 In order for the web application to access the remote interface, we need to add a configuration file, exposing the Clinic DAO instances across the data grid cluster as a remote service to the web application.
 You can learn more about XAP Remoting services [here]({%latestjavaurl%}/executor-based-remoting.html)
 #####The Application Data Model
 Now let's review the considerations and changes in the application data model when accommodating it for partitioned deployment.
-The application domain model class diagram is depicted in the following digram:
+The application domain model class diagram is depicted in the following diagram:

 ![class_diagram.jpg](/attachment_files/class_diagram.jpg)